GIVT: Generative Infinite-Vocabulary Transformers: Acknowledgments

 \section{Acknowledgments}

-We would like to thank André Susano Pinto, Neil Houlsby, Eirikur Agustsson, and Lucas Theis for inspiring discussions and helpful feedback on this project.
+We would like to thank André Susano Pinto, Neil Houlsby, Eirikur Agustsson, Lucas Theis, and Basil Mustafa for inspiring discussions and helpful feedback on this project.
 We also thank Han Zhang for support with the VAE training code.